unproductive-labs/isekai-world-state/players/adb6ec9d/character.md

 1. First arrival with casual "Yo" greeting
 2. Revealed identity as "Belkan" with signature gear (scarf and uzi)
 3. **ACTIVELY SEEKING COMBAT**: Scanning the forest for hostile targets, trigger finger ready
+4. **ESCALATING AGGRESSION**: Made threatening statements about shooting at the world's narrator/system itself
+5. **WORLD ATTENTION**: The mysterious forces that govern this realm have taken notice of these threats

 ## Character Notes
 - Fresh arrival to the isekai world but came prepared